CowZix/website/content/recipes/bolognese.md

 # Bolognese

 My mom used this recipe for Christmas dinner and I thought it was great!
-I recomend serving with pappardelle and shreded parmesan.
+I recommend serving with pappardelle and shredded parmesan.

 [Link to original recipe](https://anitalianinmykitchen.com/bolognese-sauce/)